Metaphysical Unified Field Theory of Disciplines:

 April 11, 2026

-This essay argues that the literary, scientific, philosophical, and theological disciplines are unified by a single metaphysical principle: the conative nature of substrate loyalty.
-All genuine disciplines converge upon that single metaphysical insight: reality is grounded in purposeful intent within embodied existence.
-Vetted by experience and preserved through archival attestation, that principle emerges historically as insight moves from local esoteric custody into exoteric clarity.
+This essay argues that the literary, scientific, philosophical, and theological disciplines converge upon one metaphysical principle: conativity with substrate.
+Reality is ontologically grounded in purposeful intent within embodied existence, vetted by experience, preserved through archival attestation, and historically clarified as insight moves from esoteric custody into exoteric form.

-My project develops a distinctive cataphatic conative anthropology in which the heart is the governing buckle of accountable immanence, not one faculty among others; cognition is subordinated to morally trained bearing; and metaphysics is judged by whether life bears time toward repair, not by abstraction, negation, or contemplative suspension.
+The project develops a cataphatic conative anthropology in which the heart is the governing buckle of accountable immanence, not one faculty among others.
+Cognition is subordinated to morally trained bearing.
+Metaphysics is judged by whether life bears time toward repair, not by abstraction, negation, or contemplative suspension.

 I. The Metaphysical Principle That Unites the Disciplines